dib-lab/2021-paper-metapangenomes/manuscript.md

 Given that amino acid k-mers accurately estimated pangenomes, and that the correct open reading frame could be predicted from short sequencing reads, we next combined these approaches to perform metapangenome analysis from short read shotgun metagenomes.
 We used 12 metagenomes from a single individual that were sampled over the course of a year by the Integrated Human Microbiome Project (iHMP) (CITE).
 The individual was diagnosed with Crohn's disease, a sub type of inflammatory bowel disease characterized by inflammation along the gastrointestinal tract.
-The individual received three courses of antibiotics over the year and each course was separated by weeks without antibiotics (**Figure @fig:metag_species**).
+The individual received three courses of antibiotics over the year and each course was separated by weeks without antibiotics (**Figure @fig:metag_species** height=2.5in).

 ![
 ](images/common_species_breakdown.png){#fig:metag_species}